 - Pyramid: The net for a pyramid with a square base consists of a square with triangles along its four edges.

-From the above discussion, students would be able to recognise the importance of shapes and forms to a great extent.
-However, to let what they have learned to sink in, students have to attempt practice questions with solved answers like the one mentioned here – NCERT solutions for visualising solid shapes.
+From the above discussion, students would be able to recognize the importance of shapes and forms to a great extent.
+However, to let what they have learned to sink in, students have to attempt practice questions with solved answers.
+Learn types of prism and its examples online at BYJU’s.